chaeminyu/chaeminyu.github.io/README.md

 - custom converter for array of quiz answers to String in order to prevent creating middle table in database
 - managed deployment process
   - SSL certificate for HTTPS
-  - deployed and manages Amazon EC2 server, Amazon RDS server, and Amazon Route53
+  - deployed and managed Amazon EC2 server, Amazon RDS server, and Amazon Route53
 - developed test service
   - user can create own test
   - website visitors can take test that user made